jamestae/future_wcc/src/chapters/client-journey.md

   - type: section
     string: |-
       Section 1
       *This is a test*
     sectioncontent:
-      - type: smalltext
+      - type: largetext
-        string: This is a test
+        string: "# This is a test"
 ---